GerryFudd/finite-group-generator/README.md

 ## Next steps

+### Usability

 There are only tests of the various group generators, but no way to interact with a deployed version of the code.
 I am planning to set up methods that can export results in csv or json format.

+I would also like to make this into an exportable jar file so that people could import this library into their own projects.

+### Performance

+I have brute-forced the computation of Automorphisms because I wanted to see how much I could optimize this computation before looking up the best approach (this was originally a learning exercise).
+I now plan to find some more theory about the computation of automorphism groups and apply those to see how much I can optimize this computation.

+### Additional features

+I plan to add methods that will compute the subgroups and normal subgroups of provided finite groups.